cs4118/recitations/E-Freezer/freezer.md

 than the second.
 In other words, `sched_class_dl` has a higher priority than `sched_class_rt`.
 Now, every time a new process needs to be scheduled, the kernel can simply go through the class array and check if there is a process of that class that needs to run.
-Let's take a look at this in practice as implemented in `linux\kernel\sched\core.c`.
+Let's take a look at this as implemented in `linux\kernel\sched\core.c`.

 ```c
 static inline struct task_struct *
 pick_next_task(struct rq *rq, struct task_struct *prev, struct rq_flags *rf)
 {